stroucki/venti-streamchunk/README.md

 savings of 57% (excluding NUL blocks, 2.15 TB in individual chunks with 5.02 TB submitted).

-The more recent backups submitted 2.13 TB, yet only 0.164 TB of new individual chunks entered venti.
-That comes to 0.0770 bytes of venti storage for every byte of backup data.
+The most recent backups submitted 2.42 TB, yet only 0.272 TB of new individual chunks entered venti.
+That comes to 0.0792 bytes of venti storage for every byte of backup data.

+Currently, after five semiannual backups, 11.972 TB of data are served from 2.72 TB of data in venti.
+Compression only accounts for an additional 7.4% of storage savings.
+235m blocks are stored in venti.
+Average block size now is 11588 bytes.

-This shows that the great benefit of deduplicated backups comes not from particularly great economies from compression and deduplication at the individual backup event, but from the constantness of most data over time.
+This shows that the great benefit of deduplicated backups comes not from particularly great economies arising from compression and deduplication at the individual backup event, but from the slow rate of change of most data over time.

 #### General expectations for use